CS699-IITB-Autumn-2021/project-the_wild_bunch/README.md

 		* tmp.php: This php file runs a shell script from php.

 	2. APIs: this folder contains the apis explored for news scraping.
-		* g_news.py: [GoogleNews](https://pypi.org/project/GoogleNews/) api.
+		* g_news.py: "GoogleNews" api.
 The image functionality is not working here.
-		* news_api.py: [newsapi](https://newsapi.org/docs/client-libraries/python) api.
+		* news_api.py: "newsapi" api.
 This is a paid api.
 Free version have restrictions and gives restricted number of responses.
-		* py_g_news.py: [pygooglenews](https://pypi.org/project/pygooglenews/) api.
+		* py_g_news.py: "pygooglenews" api.
 This api does not give the image link and description of the news article

 	3. manual: wrote own webscraping program for extracting articles from google news.
 		 * manual_under_dev.py: This file contains the main function which fetches google news data